-We are living in a sea, nobody can seeeeeee! – from “Train To An Island”
+“We are living in a sea, nobody can seeeeeee!”

 Eventually, we were habitually and spontaneously singing lines from the songs.
 When it got too quiet, you would catch yourself singing it: “Take a ticket, take a ticket, Train to an island!” (from the track “Train To An Island“).
 What does that even mean?
 A hard rock song about going on vacation.
 Where is this island?
 I don’t think I have ever taken a train to an island?
-A boat or one of them small propeller planes sure but a train (feeling inadequate).
-I digress, or we would break out into song like the opening track, “Hurricane”: “Like a hurricane, a hurricane, like a hurincaanneeeee!“
+A boat or one of them small propeller planes sure but a train.
+Feeling a little inadequate about that one but I digress.
+Or we would break out into song like the opening track, “Hurricane“, “Like a hurricane, a hurricane, like a hurincaanneeeee!“

 However, once we heard “Lemon Boy” we were floored: the vocal echoes (“go go go”).
-The music sounds like the 2nd floor rock band, crashing down into the first floor discotheque below, with its wailing guitars and disco beat.
+The music sounds like the 2nd floor rock band, crashed down into the first floor discotheque below, with its wailing guitars and disco beat.
 When we heard the lines “this time you have gone to far for me, lemon tree” we thought it was hilarious, recollecting the Lemon Tree episode in the Simpsons.
-A forgotten jem, Topas’s only album is not a “lemon boy, no more!”.
+A forgotten gem, Topas’s only album is not a “lemon boy, no more!”.